In a piece that was mostly about something else, Freddie deBoer had this to say about socialism, the welfare state, and decommodification:

 First, one of the biggest mistakes a certain kind of socialist makes is thinking that the welfare state is meant to be an alternative to socialism or somehow in conflict with socialism.
 I think this completely misunderstands both socialism and the welfare state.

 Socialism is concerned with how production is organized in society.
-Specifically, it’s about who owns and controls and the productive enterprises in a society.
+Specifically, it’s about who owns and controls the productive enterprises in a society.
 Capitalist enterprises are owned and controlled by private investors while socialist enterprises are owned and controlled by workers or the society more generally.

 The welfare state is concerned with how output is distributed in society, with the primary (though not exclusive) focus being about how to get income (or consumption) to nonworkers such as children, elderly people, disabled people, students, the unemployed, and family caregivers.